henrysue/henrysue/README.md

 - 👋 Hi, I’m @henrysue!
-I am a Senior Analyst at Experain in Costa Mesa, CA. Previously, I was a BI Engineer at Amazon.
+I am a Senior Analyst at Experian in Costa Mesa, CA. Previously, I was a BI Engineer at Amazon.

 - 👀 Feel free to check out my public repos for anything or henrysue.dev for my website.